sonic-pi-net/sonic-pi/README.md

 ## Acknowledgements

-Sonic Pi has been developed within the Computer Laboratory at the University of Cambridge with kind support from the Raspberry Pi Foundation, the Broadcom Foundation and pi-top.
+Sonic Pi was developed in the Computer Laboratory at the University of Cambridge with kind support from the Raspberry Pi Foundation, the Broadcom Foundation and pi-top.

 ## Translations

-Sonic Pi's application and built in tutorial have been translated into several languages thanks to the awesome work of several [volunteer translators](CONTRIBUTORS.md#translation):
+Sonic Pi's application and tutorial was translated to several languages thanks to the work of several [volunteer translators](CONTRIBUTORS.md#translation):

 Status                                                                                                                                                       | Language            | Application        | Tutorial
 -----------------------------------------------------------------------------------------------------------------------------------------------------------: | :------------------ | :----------------: | :----------------: